wp-plugins/hts-display-active-members/readme.txt

 Tags: recent, latest, active, members, buddypress Requires at least: 2.8
 Tested up to: 3.0
-Stable tag: 0.1
+Stable tag: 0.2

-Displays most recently logged in members and optionally link to Private Message if logged in
+Displays most recently logged in members and optionally link to Private Message if logged in.
+Requires BuddyPress.

 == Description ==

+Requires BuddyPress.

 Allows a page or post to display the most recently logged in members with how long since they last did any activity on the site.
 Options include showing a link to Private Message the member if logged in, the field to display as the members name and so on.